Spain wineries: the best of Catalonia

 If you want to taste the best cava in Spain, Recaredo makes the best Spanish cava.
 This winery is a traditional cava house, founded in 1924, in Sant Sadurni d’Anoia.
 It is a family business, run by the descendants of the founder: Josep Mata Capellades.
 Here you can see how the grapes for cava are grown and turned into wine.
 The cava process is done in the traditional way here, and it is very interesting to see.
 At Recaredo, they use natural cork stoppers and disgorge each bottle by hand.
 Recaredo is also famous as a leader in biodynamic wines.
 The cava from Recaredo is so good because they are all vintage brut natural wine, with a long aging process.

-In the same Spanish wine region, you will find one of the biggest Spain wineries: Bodegas Torres.
+In the same Spanish wine region, you will find one of the biggest Spain wineries: Familia Torres.
 This massive winery encompasses six different estates, all owned by the Torres family.
 One of those estates, Mas La Plana, is open to the public for wine tours and visits.
-As big as Bodegas Torres has become, it is still a family business.
-The current CEO is the fourth generation.
+As big as Familia Torres has become, it is still a family business.
+The current CEO is the fifth generation.
 The founder, Jaime Torres, started the winery with his brother in 1870.
 Unfortunately, it was all destroyed during the Spanish Civil War and not rebuilt until 1940.
-Since then, Bodegas Torres has grown into one of the biggest wine brands in Spain, exporting many types of wine to 140 countries.
+Since then, Familia Torres has grown into one of the biggest wine brands in Spain, exporting many types of wine to 140 countries.

 We cannot speak about traditional wineries in Spain without mentioning Scala Dei.
 Viticulture has long been involved with Christian history, as is the case at Scala Dei.
 Scala Dei literally means “stairway to god,” and that’s how you might feel when you drink this wine.
 Scala Dei was originally a monastery founded by Carthusian monks in the 12th century in the Montsant mountains.
 The monastery and winery were confiscated by the Spanish government in the 19th century and passed on to private owners.
 That same family still runs the historic winery of Scala Dei.
 The wines from Scala Dei have won many awards, and they focus on indigenous grapes.
 This winery is worth a visit not just for the excellent Priorat wine, but also for the spectacular views.